 Research isn't always conducted in a laboratory.
 Dr. Brian T. Murphy runs a research program that takes him all around the world collecting aquatic microorganisms, en route to the discovery and development of new antibiotics.
 On this podcast, Dr. Murphy explains how antibiotics work and the importance of discovering new ones, as well as detailing some of the exotic underwater adventures involved in his line of work.

 Ongoing projects in Dr. Murphy's lab merge the identification of small molecules with marine microbiology, molecular biology, genomics, and bioinformatics.
 To date, his lab has built a collection of over 1,500 aquatic bacteria and are using them to generate small molecule libraries that they screen against bacterial pathogens and cancers.
 The lab is also innovating the way drug discovery libraries are managed to make them more intuitive and efficient.
-Stream or download the podcast using the player below, or find the episode everywhere podcasts are found, including iTunes, Stitcher, and SoundCloud, and Gretta.
+Stream or download the podcast using the player below, or find the episode everywhere podcasts are found, including iTunes, Stitcher, and Gretta.